gromacs/gromacs/docs/dev-manual/testutils.rst

 writing unit tests and compiling them into a test binary.
 Most of the command line options provided by the test binaries are implemented by Google Test.
 See the `Google Test Primer`_ for an introduction.
-Some tests also use `Google Mock`_, which provides a framework for creating mock implementations of C++ classes.
-Both components are included in the source tree under ``src/external/googletest/``, and are compiled as part of the unit test build.
+`Google Test`_ is included in the source tree under ``src/external/googletest/``, and is compiled as part of the unit test build.

 ``src/testutils/`` contains |Gromacs|-specific shared test code.
 This includes a few parts: